Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 GRPO Training Procedure

 We adapt Group Relative Policy Optimisation (GRPO) [shao2024grpo] for introspection training.
-For each training step on question :
+For each training step on randomly sampled questions (batch size rollouts per question):

-- Policy gradient: backpropagate through the original rollout’s log-probabilities, weighted by introspection advantage.
-Only update gradients on introspection tokens.
+- Policy gradient: backpropagate through the trajectory log-probabilities, weighted by introspection advantage.

 - How to format introspection: the model discovers what representation is most consumable by itself (the handshake).